How to Choose the Perfect Nonprofit Email Marketing Platform

 Keela’s email marketing tool doesn’t require any technical knowledge.
 You can use the drag-and-drop builder to create and send custom-branded, mobile-responsive emails to your donors.

 The real strength of Keela lies in its AI-powered tools.
-Keela’s smart donor insights help you predict the best time to ask a contact for donation and how much you should ask for.
+Keela’s smart donor insights help you predict the best time to ask a contact for a donation and how much you should ask for.
 These insights are based on the donor’s giving history, and they are a gold mine for email personalization and fundraising campaigns.

 Using Keela, you can authenticate your email domain to improve deliverability and ensure your emails always land right in your supporters’ inboxes and not their spam folders.